Charges Defended: Threats and Harassment

 Those convicted of uttering threats face up to 5 years in jail; those convicted of harassment could get up to 10 years.

 What should I do if I’m charged with harassment?
 Do I need a lawyer?

 Absolutely.
 Threats and harassment are serious charges, and you have the best chance to fight them if you have expert legal counsel.
-Contact Rishi Gill at 604.899.1436 to discuss your options.
+Contact Rishi Gill and Team at 604.899.1436 to discuss your options.